Strilanc/Strilanc.github.io/_posts/2015-12-13-Delayed-Choice-Quantum-Erasure.md

 <img src="/assets/{{ loc }}/dcqe-photon-graph.png" title="Resulting interference patterns"/>

-One crucial thing to notice about the above diagram is that you always see the same thing: a lack-of-interference pattern.
+One crucial thing to notice about the above diagram is that you *see* the same thing in both the erased and revealed cases: a lack-of-interference pattern.
 You never *directly* see an interference pattern.
 The interference patterns are hidden, even in the erased cases.
-To find the missing interference patterns, you need the apparently-useless which-way erased-case information.
+To find the hidden interference patterns, you need the apparently-useless which-way erased-case information.
 This happens because the two erased cases have complementary interference patterns: when you fail to separate them they get added together, and the ripples disappear.

 *(Side note: Technically,  in Kim et al's setup, finding the "erased" or "revealed" subsets as shown in the diagram's 'What you see' column would also require filtering.